joshpierro/self-driving-car/p3/writeup_report.md

 #**Behavioral Cloning**

 This repo contains my submission for the <strong> Behavioral Cloning </strong> project.
-The outline below describes its components.
+This readme describes its components, model architecture, training approach and other findings.

 ####1.
-The following critical files have been included:
+The following critical files have been included in this project:

 * model.py
 * utils.py